 FACEBOOK LIVE EVENT THIS WEEK

-Update on the new rules on PPP forgiveness and strategies to help your business survive.
+Update on PPP, financing, and strategies to help your business survive.
 Go here to join or to watch later.

 And if someone forwarded you this newsletter, you should sign up here.

 PPP – HOW CAN I GET THE MONEY?

 Monday morning, 10:30 am EDT, the SBA will once again start accepting applications for the Paycheck Protection Program forgiveable loans (PPP).
 That means banks can send in their back-logged applications as well as new ones.
 Keep in mind: YOU do NOT apply to the SBA—you apply through banks and other lenders.

 - Good news: Last week Congress added $310 billion to the PPP.
 The original $349 billion ran out of money in just a few short days.

 - Good news: If you applied through a bank before money ran out and hadn’t received your loan yet, you’re almost certainly already in the bank’s system and your application will be re-submitted.
 You’ll be closer to the front of the line this time!
 (Assuming all your documents were in order.)